1. Blog

 How to write a CV

-We’ll help you create job-winning CVs with our professional tips and tools!
+We’ll help you make job-winning CVs with our professional tips and tools!

 We created our CV builder with one mission in mind: To help Kiwis advance their career potential and land their dream job roles.
 To get you started, we’ll start with some basic formatting rules.